hms-dbmi/genocat/index.md

 hero:
   image: /assets/Rondo.png
   callout:
-    alt: GenVis
+    alt: "GenVis:"
-    text: Browse for tools to better visualize a genome of interest!
+    text: browse for tools to better visualize a genome of interest!
+  button:
+    href: /search_page/
+    text: View Browser
 title: Overview of Genomic Visualization Tools
 tagline: Data visualization to drive discovery.
 intro: |
-  In this site, you will find a database of genomic visualization tools.
-The tools have been sorted and grouped based on various attributes, and this website has been designed to help you sort through different tools.
+  This site provides a database of genomic visualization tools.
+Each tool has been sorted and grouped based on various attributes, and this website has been designed to help you find what you’re looking for.
+Our review article on genomic visualization tools can be found [here](https://arxiv.org/pdf/1905.02853.pdf).
 graphics:
     - image:
-        src: /assets/Rondo.png
+        src:
-        alt: optional alt text
-      title: Optional graphic title, rendered as an <h3>
-      description: Graphic description text, processed as _Markdown_.
+      title: Submit a New Tool
+      description: (submission link)
     - image:
-        src: /assets/HiGlass.png
+        src:
-        alt: optional alt text
+        alt:
-      title: Optional graphic title, rendered as an <h3>
-      description: Graphic description text, processed as _Markdown_.
+      title: Share your Feedback!
+      description: (submission link)
 graphics_position: after
 ---
+<h2>Sample genome visualization tools </h2>